How To Create A Successful Multi-Site Pallet Bid

 Click to read the rest of this series: Part 1 | Part 2 | Part 3 | Part 4

-Before you put your legacy pallet spec out to bid, please read this.
+Before you put your legacy pallet spec out to bid or submit a request for quote (RFQ), please read this.

 While companies benefit from having a standardized bid process, there are essential nuances particular to pallets that buyers should consider to ensure a successful outcome.
-Things have a habit of changing over time.
-Consider that your existing written specification may no longer be optimal due to operational or product changes.
-Also, the pallet you are currently receiving might be significantly different than the one on your spec sheet.
-In this installment, I take a look at how to go about verifying the pallet specification and share some thoughts about why it is crucial to a successful tender.
+Things change over time.
+Your existing written specification may no longer be optimal due to operational or product changes, and the pallet you are currently receiving might differ significantly from your spec sheet.
+That’s why verifying your pallet specification is crucial to a successful RFQ.

 Once you have qualified the pallet companies to include in your bid, send them your pallet specification and arrange for them to visit each of your locations involved.
 Checking out the existing specification is the first step in the process for PalletOne, even before we visit your plants.
 For example, if the written spec is several years old, there is a possibility that the pallet you are getting may have changed over time.
 There are several reasons for such a divergence.
 Over the years, informal agreements between the pallet supplier and a particular plant may take place to reduce cost or improve performance.
 Or it may be that the pallet supplier has arbitrarily altered the spec to cut costs.
 That’s why visiting plants is so crucial.

-Visiting all of your operations can provide crucial insights to the pallet supplier.
-There are often challenges unique to particular facilities that will be significant in getting the bid right.
-PalletOne welcomes the opportunity to visit each plant, at its expense.
-Arriving with the written specification, we then verify the pallet being used.
-There can be surprises that will dramatically affect the bid process.
-For instance, a plant audit might discover that you are receiving recycled pallets rather than the specified new pallets, or softwood rather than hardwood.
-All of these solutions can be perfect for the right supply chain application, but a successful bid hinges on it starting with accurate information.
+Site visits can provide crucial insights to the pallet supplier.
+There are often challenges unique to specific facilities, which will be significant in getting the quote right.
+At PalletOne, we welcome the opportunity to visit each site and verify the pallet being used.
+A plant audit may discover you are receiving recycled pallets instead of the specified new ones or softwood rather than hardwood.
+Accurate information is critical for a successful quote.

-In summary, merely putting your legacy pallet specification out to bid is fraught with danger.
-Encourage qualified pallet companies to visit all of your production sites.
-At PalletOne, this is something we are happy to do.
-This step allows prospective bidders to understand how the pallet you are currently buying matches against the written spec, as well as to present alternatives that they feel will provide the best value for each location.
+Consider this before submitting your RFQ or putting your legacy pallet specification out to bid.
+Encourage pallet companies to visit all your production sites.
+PalletOne is more than happy to do this.
+This step allows bidders to understand the pallet you are currently buying, match it against the written spec, and present alternatives that offer the best value for each location.
+So don’t just send out an RFQ.
+Ensure your pallet supplier is fully informed for a successful bid.

 In the next installment, we explore the importance of verifying delivery needs.
 Click here to read part 2